singh-sukhpreet/Textplus_appium_webdriverIO/README.md

 # Textplus
-This is an test automation framework to run User Interface test cases on Textplus hybrid app
+This is an test automation framework to run User Interface test cases on Textplus mobile application

 ## prerequisites